 Nothing out there covers the specific problem: How to deliver nutrition coaching in an exercise, personal training, health, rehab, or sport coaching environment.
 And that’s why I wanted to create this certification.

-I wanted to create a new kind of program: one that helps coaches become body transformation experts, and one that helps clients get the kind of results they deserve.
+I wanted to create a new kind of program: one that helps professionals become body (and health) transformation experts, and one that helps clients and patients get the kind of results they deserve.

 The Precision Nutrition Certification is a massive step in that direction.